 - Add ginger-garlic paste and sauté for 2 minutes or until raw smell from ginger and garlic leaves.

-- Add Kashmiri red chili powder, spicy red chili powder and 3 tsp of prepared dhansak masala.
-If using store bought masala use only 2 tsp of it.
-Saute on medium low heat for 30 seconds.
+- Add Kashmiri red chili powder, spicy red chili powder, and 3 teaspoon homemade Dhansak masala (or 2 teaspoon if using store-bought).
+Sauté on medium-low heat for 30 seconds.

 - Taste the gravy and adjust the salt and spices as per taste.
 You can add water to adjust the consistency of the curry to your liking.

 - Garnish with coriander leaves.
-Serve with Naan or Steamed rice, and a lemon wedge.
+Serve chicken dhansak with Naan or Steamed rice, and a lemon wedge.

 Video